 30 Tricks Sellers Use to Make You Pay Up and Pay Too Much

-For more than 40 years, our undercover shoppers have obtained more than one million prices for everything from alternators to zucchini from hundreds of types of retailers and service providers—all types of home improvement contractors, auto repair shops, stores selling big-ticket products, dentists, veterinarians, travel sites, grocery stores, and many more.
+For nearly 50 years, our undercover shoppers have collected more than one million prices for everything from alterations to zucchini from hundreds of types of retailers and service providers—home improvement contractors, auto repair shops, stores selling expensive products, dentists, veterinarians, travel booking sites, grocery stores, and more.

-One reason for big price differences is that, because companies know most customers won’t bother to shop around, they can offer whatever prices they want.
-Sometimes consumers don’t shop around because it’s a pain to scour the internet for the lowest price on a TV or to schedule four or five roofers to bid on a reroofing job.
-But often we find buyers don’t compare prices because they’ve been duped into thinking they’re already getting a great deal.
+Our research constantly reveals huge company-to-company price differences: Some places charge more than double what their nearby competitors charge for the exact same work or product.
+One reason for this is that companies know most customers won’t bother to shop around, so they can name their own price.
+Sometimes consumers don’t compare prices because it’s a pain to scour the internet for the lowest price on a stove or to schedule four or five contractors to bid on a reroofing job.
+But often we find buyers don’t compare prices because they’ve been duped into thinking they’re getting a great deal.

-Here are 30 sneaky pricing and selling strategies to guard against.
-Be aware that some companies employ more than one.
+Here are 30 sneaky pricing and selling strategies to watch out for.

 “SALE!
 60% OFF!!”

-Many retailers constantly advertise big savings.
-But these promotions usually aren’t discounts at all—they’re attempts to mislead.
+Most retailers constantly advertise big savings.
+These promotions rarely offer real discounts but are rather attempts to mislead.

-Our researchers tracked prices of big-ticket items sold at 25 major retailers for 33 weeks.
-They found that sale prices at 21 of the stores were usually or often bogus, with supposedly lower prices being offered more than half the time.
-At some stores the fake sales never end: For several chains, Checkbook found most items we tracked were offered at a false discount every week or almost every week we checked.
+Consumers’ Checkbook’s researchers tracked prices of big-ticket items sold at 24 major retailers for 33 weeks.
+We found that “sales” at 21 of the stores were usually or often bogus, with supposedly lower prices being offered more than half the time.
+At some stores the fake sales never end: For several chains, we found most items we tracked were offered at a false discount every week or almost every week we checked.
 In other words, the “regular price” shown on price tags is seldom—if ever—what customers actually pay.

-These special-but-not-really-special discounts, holiday sales, and red-dot-spring/summer/whatever events are meant to manipulate you into buying items right away while “on sale” lest you soon face higher prices.
-It dissuades you from shopping around—after all, if something is “60 percent off,” what’s the point of comparing prices elsewhere?
-All this good-deal euphoria is also designed to make you snap up more stuff while you’re at it.
+These special-but-not-really-special discounts, holiday sales, and red-dot-spring/summer/whatever events are designed to manipulate you into buying items right away while “on sale” lest you soon face higher prices.
+It dissuades you from shopping around—after all, if something is “60 percent off,” why compare prices elsewhere?
+This good-deal euphoria is also designed to make you snap up more stuff while you’re at it.